-We are growing expanding and hiring.
+We are growing expanding and hiring, and offering a sign-on bonus!

 Full Time Professional | Sacramento, CA, US